liquinlab/elm-smile/docs/styling/forms.md

 ### Form Field Implementation

-The rating scale implementation uses smile-ui's Select component system, which provides a consistent dropdown interface with proper accessibility support.
+The rating scale implementation uses Smile's Select component system, which provides a consistent dropdown interface with proper accessibility support.
 Each rating scale presents a clear range of options with descriptive labels rather than just numbers: